 Guitar rock legend Eddie Van Halen dies of cancer at 65

-NEW YORK (AP) — Eddie Van Halen, the guitar virtuoso whose blinding speed, control and innovation propelled his band Van Halen into one of hard rock’s biggest groups, fueled the unmistakable fiery solo in Michael Jackson’s hit “Beat It” and became elevated to the status of rock god, has died.
-He was 65
+NEW YORK (AP) — Eddie Van Halen, the guitar virtuoso whose blinding speed, control and innovation propelled his band Van Halen into one of hard rock’s biggest groups and became elevated to the status of rock god, has died.
+He was 65.

-A person close to Van Halen’s family confirmed the rocker died Tuesday due to cancer.
-The person was not authorized to publicly release details in advance of an official announcement.
+“He was the best father I could ask for,” Van Halen's son, Wolfgang, wrote in a social media post.
+“Every moment I've shared with him on and off stage was a gift.”

 With his distinct solos, Eddie Van Halen fueled the ultimate California party band and helped knock disco off the charts starting in the late 1970s with his band’s self-titled debut album and then with the blockbuster record “1984,” which contains the classics “Jump,” “Panama” and “Hot for Teacher.”